-Since our vegetable garden was a dismal failure last year, we decided to skip the cucumbers and lettuce and zuchinni this year.
-Instead we opted to plant blueberry bushes, blackberries and strawberries.
+Since our vegetable garden was a dismal failure last year, we decided to skip the cucumbers and lettuce and zucchini this year.
+Instead, we opted to plant blueberry bushes, blackberries, and strawberries.
 The first challenge was finding the plants.
 We trekked to Wal-Mart, Home Depot, Lowe’s, K-Mart and other places with garden centers.
-Finally we found some strawberry plants at Marden’s, a discount store.
+Finally, we found some strawberry plants at Marden’s, a discount store.
 At $2.99, they seemed a bargain compared to the $10 strawberry plants we saw at another place.

 Today I started planting the eight plants.
 When I opened the box for the skimpy plants, it revealed ten bare-root plants in each box.
 Suddenly I had 44 plants to plant.
 Feeling a little overwhelmed, I tucked strawberry plants into every nook of the garden.

 Hopefully, they will thrive in the somewhat sandy soil we have.
 Since we already had a strawberry patch of about 20 plants, next spring we may have to hold a strawberry festival for all our friends.